borg286/sevtech/README.md

 * Craft a battlesign with **cactus **as the tool rod to deal damage while blocking.
 Pair this with a **steelleaf** sign and a stack of steelleaf in your hotbar to become almost invincible to any attack.

+### Twilight Forest Materials

+In the middle of this age you pass through the Twilight Forest, which has some amazing materials to make parts from.

+* While we can't apply modifiers in this age, like Mending Moss, Instead we can have a part made of Steeleaf, from The Twilight Forest.
+It’s got great stats for Bows and Bolts, and it adds the Modifiers Twilit and Synergy.
+Twilit buffs damage outside of the Twilight Forest, and Synergy auto-repairs the tool for free as long as there are Steeleafs in your hotbar, with faster repair on how large your stack is.
+It doesn’t consume them and saves you a modifier slot

+* Knightsteel allows for Cobalt mining level[citation needed], and Fiery, albeit late twilight forest game, has best damage.

 ### [Optional] Tool Forge

 You can make a Tool forge by burning grout into seared stone and 4 Iron/Copper/Tin/Bronze blocks (Note: JEI only lists recipe with iron blocks, but the other metals do work).